 \subsubsection{Shaping with evaluative feedback}

 Delivering evaluative feedback is an intuitive way for training a robot that presents some advantages over traditional RL reward functions, such as being more directly informative about the optimal behaviour and easier to implement \cite{knox_training_2013}.
 Several methods have been proposed for shaping with human-provided evaluative feedback.
-In the most standard method, reward shaping, evaluative feedback is converted into numerical values that are used for augmenting a predefined reward function \cite{isbell_social_2001,thomaz_reinforcement_2006-1,tenorio-gonzalez_dynamic_2010,mathewson_simultaneous_2016}.
+In the standard method, reward shaping, evaluative feedback is converted into numerical values that are used for augmenting a predefined reward function \cite{isbell_social_2001,thomaz_reinforcement_2006-1,tenorio-gonzalez_dynamic_2010,mathewson_simultaneous_2016}.
 So, in reward shaping, evaluative feedback is considered in the same way as standard MDP rewards.

 However, several authors have pointed out the difference between the nature of evaluative feedback and MDP rewards, considering them as information about the policy \cite{ho_teaching_2015}.
-Consistent with this view, policy shaping methods use the distribution of evaluative feedback in order to infer the teacher's policy \cite{griffith_policy_2013,loftin_strategy-aware_2014}.
+Consistent with this view, policy-shaping methods use the distribution of evaluative feedback in order to infer the teacher's policy \cite{griffith_policy_2013,loftin_strategy-aware_2014}.
 This policy can be then combined with another source of information such as an MDP policy.
-Overall, policy shaping methods have been shown to perform better than reward shaping because they do not interfere with the reward function, hence they avoid convergence problems \cite{knox_reinforcement_2012-1,griffith_policy_2013}.
+Overall, policy-shaping methods have been shown to perform better than reward shaping because they do not interfere with the reward function, hence they avoid convergence problems \cite{knox_reinforcement_2012-1,griffith_policy_2013}.